hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/interviews/366_the_missionary_work.md

 very limited; she picks up scraps here and there; she never had time to study it thoroughly.
 That she is one of the most sincere of women, her greatest enemy will concede.
 She is considered the best speaker in England.
-She is a Sannyâsini.
-But I do not believe in Mahâtmâs and Kuthumis.
+She is a Sannyāsini.
+But I do not believe in Mahātmās and Kuthumis.
 Let her give up her connection with the Theosophical Society, stand on her own footing, and preach what she thinks right."